June 24, 2027 A.D. Odaiba, Tokyo, Japan.

 Veemon beamed at him.
 "Great!" he laughed.
 "We're gonna have so much fun!"

 Just then, he noticed that Tai had approached them, a sad sort of smile in his eyes.
 "Davis, this is really brave of you," he said.
 "I know you'll learn to love this world as much as I do.
-Even though I can't help much, I know you and the others can stop this guy."
+I know you and the others can stop this guy."

 Veemon laughed.
 "You bet!
 Leave it to me n' Davith!"

-Davis eyed his mentor, puzzled at where this was going. "...Tai?
+Davis eyed his mentor, puzzled at where the conversation was going; it sounded like Tai was getting ready to resign from something. "…Coach?
 What's up?" he asked.

 "I noticed you broke your goggles," Tai went on, pointing at the busted set still perched in his hair, "and a Digidestined just wouldn't look right without them, so…" He reached up and pulled his own goggles out of his hair and offered them.
 "I… want you to have mine."

-TK and Kari gasped; Tai would never, ever give away his prized goggles... would he?
+TK and Kari gasped; Tai would never, ever give away his prized goggles… at least, they never imagined he would.
 Davis looked equally shocked; he couldn't imagine his hero without goggles.
 There was a long, tense pause.

 Finally, though, Davis just laughed and gently pushed Tai's hands away.
-"Ahh, that's OK, Tai," he said, pulling off his own goggles and grinning.
+"Ahh, that's OK, Coach," he said, pulling off his own goggles and grinning.
 "I can tape these right back up!
-These babies were built to take a beating; they've been smashed a million times already!
+They've been smashed a million times already!
 See that little crack there?
 That's from a 50-MPH soccer ball!"